 If a client consents, documents required in this Part can be delivered in electronic form.
-For further guidance, see National Policy 11 201 Delivery of Documents by Electronic Means.
-NP 11-201.
+For further guidance, see NP 11-201.

 Division 1 Investment fund managers

 Section 14.1 sets out the limited application of Part 14 to investment fund managers that are not also registered in other categories, including section 14.1.1 [duty to provide information], section 14.6 [holding client assets in trust], subsection 14.12(5) [content and delivery of trade confirmation] and section 14.15 [security holder statements].